 Doug is an active member in these organizations: Florida Outdoor Writers Association, Florida Writers Association, Tallahassee Writers Association and the Florida Paddling Trails Association.
 He also writes an award-winning outdoors and nature blog for Visit Tallahassee.

 Note: Books ordered from this website can be autographed and inscribed by Doug upon request.
 Besides PayPal, books can be ordered with check or money order (made out to Doug) and sent to 960 Towhee Road, Tallahassee, FL 32305.

 2015 Public Appearances

 Doug enjoys doing book signings and PowerPoint programs.
 For events outside of the Tallahassee area, an honorarium is requested to cover travel expenses.
 Contact Doug for a complete list of programs he offers, email@example.com.

 Doug is an accomplished photographer specializing in nature photos.
 He is interested in sharing the timeless beauty of land and water with his audience.
 A few of his photos are shown below.
 You can view more of Florida's landscapes, plants and animals here.
 His photos are also featured in a gallery on the 1000 Friends of Florida website.
-Doug won the 2007 and 2011 National Recreation Trails photo contests in the water trails category and the 2014 contest in the scenery and natural features category.
+Doug won the 2007, 2011 and 2013 National Recreation Trails photo contests in the water trails category and the 2014 contest in the scenery and natural features category.